radman404/InlineWhispers3/README.md

 # InlineWhispers3
 InlineWhispers3 is an updated version of [InlineWhispers2](https://github.com/Sh0ckFR/InlineWhispers2), designed to work with Indirect System Calls in Cobalt Strike's Beacon Object Files (BOFs) using [SysWhispers3](https://github.com/klezVirus/SysWhispers3).
 This tool helps changing SysWhispers3 generated files to be BOF compatible.

+### Why InlineWhispers3?
+The reason for developing InlineWhispers3 (an updated version of InlineWhispers/InlineWhispers2) is to leverage the advanced features of SysWhispers3, such as indirect syscalls, in red teaming with Beacon Object Files.
+InlineWhispers2 often gets detected due to its use of direct system calls by certain EDR systems.
+Indirect system calls provide a more sophisticated method for executing system calls on Windows, significantly enhancing EDR evasion.

 ## How to set this up and run this?